 Contact the Help Desk for technical problems.
-They can be reached at 877-446-9582 or via the LTC Technology Help Desk link.
-If you are on campus, call #61767.
-If you have technical problems that may result in your not being able to meet one of the course criteria (e.g., unable to upload an assignment or unable to log on to the discussion board) please contact instructor via email.
+The College has 24/7/365 basic technology support assistance for staff and students.
+They can be reached at 920-693-1767 or via email LTChelpdesk@lakeshore.edu.
+If you have technical problems that may result in you not being able to meet one of the course criteria (e.g., unable to upload an assignment or unable to log on to the discussion board) please contact the instructor via email.